 To better perceive the difference, we present intuitive examples of buffer evolution and prediction errors in Fig. 6.
-We can find in (a) that AAR's predicted buffer is close to the ground truth value, even when the segment size varies around segment 40 in (d), thanks to our novel max-min objective that adjusts the download time estimation based on historical deviation.
-In contrast, AAR-1 performs worse because RMPC only considers bandwidth uncertainty by design principles, therefore the size fluctuation around segment 40 in (e) leads to inferior buffer prediction in (b).
-AAR-2 adopts $\Delta d_i = |d_i^ - d_i^u| > 0$ even with low deviation around segment 50 in (f), which renders varying download time and buffer estimation.
+We can find in (a) that AAR's predicted buffer is close to the ground truth value, even when the segment size varies around segment 40 in (d), thanks to our novel max-min objective and the adjusted download time estimation.
+In contrast, AAR-1 performs worse because RMPC only tackles bandwidth uncertainty by design principles, therefore the size fluctuation around segment 40 in (e) leads to inferior buffer prediction in (b).
+AAR-2 adopts $\Delta d_i = |d_i^ - d_i^u| > 0$ even with low size deviation around segment 50 in (f), which renders varying download time and buffer estimation.
 Therefore the latency also fluctuates in (c) due to playback speed adjustment to guarantee the buffer threshold (1.5s).